curran68/escort-2/README.md

 Along the way i did encounter many issues in the layout and design, resolution and fixes were aided by the use of Dev. tools within Chrome.
 Planning the website from the start i aimed for a responsive theme which has been regularly tested on a mobile device to check for issues and correct layout.
 I have also included on the landing page, above the footer a modal to select your favourite model.
-This website has been tested in different browsers the se include :-
+This website has been tested in different browsers these include :-

 Google Chrome,
 Mozilla Firefox,
 Safari and
 Vivaldi.

-Target audience:

-Car enthusiasts who also have a keen interest in this great car.
-Anywhere in the world it can be accessed.

-User stories:

-New user will be able to learn a little more about the different RS(rallye sport) models of this car.
-New user will be able to navigate and look at the different models.
-New user will be able to select the favourite of the three models covered.
+***

 My aims in this site: